 Organs of the Human Body ❤️

 List of Organs of the Human Body ❤️ Functions and Pictures

-Sortable table of the largest organs of the human body, where they are located in the human body, what they look like and what they do.
-For size comparisons we’ve included several human body parts which are not human organs as greyed-out rows in the table.
+Sortable list of the largest organs of the human body.
+Includes location of organs inside the body, what they look like and their function.
+We’ve included a few human body parts which are not human organs (greyed out) to make size comparison easier.

 ADDucation Tips: Click column headings with arrows to sort all organs of the human body.
 Click the + icon to show any hidden columns.
 Set your browser to full screen to show as many columns as possible.
 Start typing in the Filter table box to find anything inside the table of all organs of the human body

 |Human Organ||Average weight in kg||Average weight in lbs||Location||Properties and fun facts||Functions and tasks|